-The effects of monetary policy on asset prices and volatility are similar to what Drechsler et al. (2018) find in their model with two agents with heterogeneous risk aversion.
-In contrast, in our model the stationary distribution is bimodal (rather than similar to a normal distribution), and leverage behaves slightly differently; they find that higher rates lead to lower leverage everywhere, which we do not find, while we do find that changes in rates are the key determinant of leverage.
-Crucially, this difference in leverage behavior has important consequences for the effects of LAW.
+Drechsler et al. (2018) find in their model with two agents with heterogeneous risk aversion.
+In contrast, the stationary distribution in our model is bimodal and leverage behaves slightly differently; they find that higher rates lead to lower leverage everywhere, which we do not find, and we find that changes in rates are the key determinant of leverage.
+This difference in leverage behavior has important consequences for the effects of a Fed Put/LAW.